hms-networks/hottest/README.md

 - Reuse existing infrastructure for the Web interface, task scheduling and user
   management: Jenkins.
 Rationale: Don't reinvent the (boring) wheel.

 - Prefer stock Jenkins while possible.
-No plugins.
+Default plugins.
 Rationale: Easy install and maintenance.
 Less 3rd party dependencies that can be break and need to be tracked.
 Easy version updates.

 - Make all the test data to be contained on the test job itself (no